-• English (18 hours): 18 credit hours in English courses above ENG 150; 9 hours must be at the 300- or 400-level
+• English (18 hours): 18 credit hours in English courses above ENG 150; 6 hours must be at the 300- or 400-level, electives may include either THR 301 or THR 302

 ETHICAL LEADERSHIP

 The Ethical Leadership program prepares students to become ethical leaders in a specific career field based on their choice of concentration.
 Through classroom and experiential learning opportunities, students will gain the knowledge and dispositions required to be effective leaders and ethical decision makers in a specific industry, with awareness of the ethical, managerial, financial, social, and technical challenges inherent in all organizations.